 - neutralizes toxins

 - regulates blood glucose levels

 - boosts the immune system

-Milk thistle teas are an excellent remedy for the prevention and treatment of serious diseases and maintaining important body functions.
+Milk thistle teas are an excellent remedy for the prevention and treatment of serious diseases and for maintaining important body functions.
 But before consuming such a tea, you should first do more research to learn more about milk thistle and its pros and cons.
 Many of the articles that the Food and Drug Administration has evaluated will help you familiarize yourself with the benefits of milk thistle and its indications for use.
 But mind the fact that it still needs to be discussed with a professional.